-The site at Cinder Oven Bridge, shown as MapXC2, is allocated for waste management purposes to meet the need for Construction, Demolition and Excavation waste operations.
+The site at Cinder Oven Bridge, shown on the Proposals Map, is allocated for waste management purposes to meet the need for Construction, Demolition and Excavation waste operations.

 Use of the site is reserved for Construction, Demolition and Excavation waste only, unless it can be demonstrated that it is no longer required to meet the need referred to above.